metagenopolis/CroCoDeEL/README.md

 conda activate crocodeel_env
 ```

-Alternatively, you can use pip:
+Alternatively, you can use pip with Python ≥ 3.12:
 ```
 pip install crocodeel
 ```